abdulmanafpv/Face-Biometric-Web-App/README.md

 ## About

 This is a Face Recognition Biometric WebApp.
-This WebApp is used for live monitoring people by recognizing their faces, using IP camera
+This WebApp is used for live monitoring people by recognizing their faces, using IP camera.
+This Web App helps for catching thieves and criminals.

 ## Images
 ![Screenshot (25)](https://user-images.githubusercontent.com/84491967/167348380-a39c5a61-6c52-4745-9e19-feaa225863b0.png)